ghc-proposals/ghc-proposals/proposals/0000-namespaces.md

 module (f, g) where
 ...
 ```
-These changes would not be visible outside of the module, but might cause confusion when read.
+These changes would not be visible outside of the module.

 ## Costs and Drawbacks

-1. Adding a new language feature is costly, and a feature that is close to but not quite a module, might be
-   confusing to newcommers.
+1. Adding a new language feature is costly, and a feature that is close to but not quite a module, might be confusing to newcommers.
+We have tried to make the syntax clear and break as little code if enabled by default.

 2. Using the delimiter `:` will break some list code; and maybe code which uses type operators `a:|x`.
    But this should only be a problem if the extension is on.